 True Narratives

-- Saidiya Hartman, Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval (W.W.
+- Saidiya Hart, Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval (W.W.
 Norton & Company, 2019): “This kind of beautiful, immersive narration exists for its own sake but it also counteracts the most common depictions of black urban life from this time — the frozen, coerced images, Hartman calls them, most commonly of mothers and children in cramped kitchens and bedrooms.”

 Imaginary